 It’s no secret that the public relations industry can be a grueling one.
-In fact, public relations execs are frequently included in lists of “most stressful jobs,” and for good reason: deadlines, media relations, public interaction and more can take their toll.
+In fact, public relations execs are frequently included in lists of “most stressful jobs,” and for a good reason: deadlines, media relations, public interaction, and more can take their toll.

-One of the things that sets Smith Publicity apart from other agencies, and which has played a role in the overall success of the company, is its unique team – often described as warm, kind, helpful, and genuine.
+One of the things that set Smith Publicity apart from other agencies and has played a role in the company’s overall success is its unique team – often described as warm, kind, helpful, and genuine.
 The staff at Smith Publicity takes care to lift one another up and cheer on each other’s successes because they know it is a tough industry; individual success means team success, which means author success, which is the ultimate goal.

-This special company culture is one of the reasons so many of Smith’s team members have been with the company for so long.
-In an industry with high turnover, almost a third of employees have been with the company for a decade or more.
+This special company culture is one of the reasons, so many of Smith’s team members have been with the company for so long.
+In an industry with high turnover, almost one-third of employees have been with the company for a decade or more.

-Among those “veterans” is Erin MacDonald-Birnbaum, Senior Publicist and Director of Publicity Strategy, who has been with Smith for 17 out of its 24 years in business.
+Among those veterans are Erin MacDonald-Birnbaum, Senior Publicist and Director of Publicity Strategy, who has been with Smith for 17 out of its 24 years in business.
 Read below to meet Erin, learn why she loves her job so much, and maybe even an interesting fact or two!

 - How long have you been with Smith Publicity, and what is your role at the company?

-I have been with Smith Publicity 17 years this year and I am the senior publicist and director of publicity strategy.
+I have been with Smith Publicity for 17 years this year, and I am the senior publicist and director of publicity strategy.

 - How did you get your start in the industry?

 It was a happy accident!
-I had been focusing my career on working for magazines – I had interned during college for one and loved it.
-After I graduated and was actively job seeking and not having much luck finding a paid editorial job, a friend of a friend who was working at Smith Publicity at that time let them know one of their publicists just left and they were looking for a new publicist.
-I loved writing so went in for an interview with our CEO Dan Smith, was hired that day and almost 17 years later….
+I focused my career on working for magazines – I had interned during college for one and loved it.
+After I graduated and was actively job seeking and not having much luck finding a paid editorial job, a friend of a friend working at Smith Publicity let me know one of their publicists just left.
+They were looking for a new publicist.
+I loved writing, so I went in for an interview with our CEO Dan Smith and was hired that day and almost 17 years later….

 - What is your favorite thing about your job?